 - Our minister offers leadership guidance to the Board of Trustees, committee leaders and staff.
 She/he participates in the administrative function of UUCSV.
 The minister maintains a professional relationship with all congregants.
 The minister also maintains regular and direct interactions with our children and youth.

 - Our minister challenges us as individuals and as a congregation to grow spiritually and to support each others’ growth.
 The minister continuously encourages us to be fully involved in the life of the church and involved in the improving the health of our community and the world.

 - Our minister represents Unitarian Universalist values with integrity in the larger community.
 He/she initiates outreach activities and collaborates with other churches, while developing and supporting UUCSV congregants as fellow ministers in the world.

 What We Congregants Expect From Ourselves

-- We pledge to live our Seven Unitarian Universalist Principles both within UUCSV and in the larger community through active service and ministering to others.
+- We pledge to live our Eight Unitarian Universalist Principles both within UUCSV and in the larger community through active service and ministering to others.